3 Importing and exporting data

 One of the first steps in data analysis is usually importing datasets.
 These can

-common text-based format is a coma-separated values (CSV) file, with
+common text-based format is a comma-separated values (CSV) file, with

 tab-delimited text files being another option.
 It is also very common to keep